skovalik/bootstrapwp-Twitter-Bootstrap-for-WordPress/README.md

 *	Updated LESS files from Twitter Bootstrap 2.04 branch
 * 	Added `bswp-docs.less` file to pull in styles to allow doc pages to format correctly
 *	Added note to use `bswp-custom.less` file for any custom additions to allow for easy updating of styles.
-*	Added style fix for top positioning of scrollspy submenu
+*	Added style fix for top positioning of scrollspy submenu to `less/bswp-overrides.less`

 __IMG Folder__